Student Advisement FAQs

 Modular classes, sometimes called "Mods" are courses in sequence (usually three in total) indicated as the course section numbers starting with 1, 2, or 3.
 They are offered in many different program areas.
 The modules only meet during a portion of the semester and are offered in a sequence so a student can take many different modules during the semester.

-Matriculated students who need assistance choosing a major should meet with a Student Development counselor (A-131) to discuss options.
-If a student has already conferred with his/her advisor and has chosen a new major, a curriculum change application can be accessed and completed through Banner Web: 1.
+Matriculated students who need assistance choosing a major should meet with a Student Resource Center counselor (A-144) to discuss options.
+If a student has already conferred with his/her advisor and has chosen a new major, a major change application can be accessed and completed through Banner Web: 1.
 Go to the College homepage (www.niagaracc.suny.edu) 2.
 Select Banner Web 3.
 Enter Secure Area 4.
 Login using User ID and PIN 5.
 Select "Student and Financial Aid" 6.
 Select "Student Records" 7.
-Select "Curriculum Change Application"
+Select "Major Change Application"

 Students who miss any classes should speak with the instructor and make up missed assignments.
-If a student will be out for an extended period due to extenuating circumstances, he or she should contact the Office of the Vice President of Student Services (A-265) to have a notice sent to all instructors.
-Students are encouraged to speak with a counselor in the Student Development Office (A-131) to discuss strategies for success in light of the absences.
+If a student will be out for an extended period due to extenuating circumstances, he or she should contact the Office of the Vice President of Student Services (A-161) to have a notice sent to all instructors.
+Students are encouraged to speak with a counselor in the Student Resource Center Office (A-144) to discuss strategies for success in light of the absences.

 NCCC accepts credit for Advanced Placement (AP) courses when a student scores a three or higher on the AP examination.
 The evaluation of AP examination results is made by the transcript evaluator in the Registration and Records Office.
 Courses taken that apply to the program into which a student has matriculated are accepted.
 Similar to SAT scores, official copies of AP scores need to be forwarded directly from College Board to the Admissions Office.